On the road to Rogun Dam, Tajikistan’s ‘greatest dream’

 Close to the construction site, Italian engineer Andres – part of the team from the Italian company Webuild, which is overseeing the main works at the Rogun Dam – speaks with enthusiasm.

-Pointing to the mountain and then to the riverbed, he tells those present that upon completion, the dam will stand 335 metres high, making it one of the tallest in the world.
+Pointing to the mountain and then to the riverbed, he tells those present that upon completion, the dam will stand 335 metres (1,100 feet) high, making it one of the tallest in the world.
 The power plant has also been designed with six massive units capable of producing approximately 3,600 megawatts of electricity.

 This, he explains, is a complete integrated system: a dam with a clay core, hydraulic tunnels, an underground power plant, and colossal turbines that will gradually come online as the project’s phases are completed.